suchcodewow/suchcodewow.github.io/kworkshop/index.md

 ![bowl overview](../assets/images/bowl.png)

+### What's the target audience?

+Anyone can use the end product to launch and use kubernetes.
+But if you haven't used linux much or installed kubernetes before and are curious what's going on- this workshop is PERFECT for you!
+Every command has notes about what is happening- even for linux in case you haven't used it very much before.

 ### Using this workshop

-There are a few common mechanics used throughout the workshop.
+There are a few common mechanics used.

 ```bash
 code blocks are meant to be typed (or hover for copy button)